 Need help finding the Fairfield Museum?
 Call us at (203) 259-1598.

 By I-95 South: Exit 22, at the end of the ramp, turn left.
 Go under I-95 and railroad tracks to stoplight at intersection with Post Road.
 Turn right, go one block to traffic light; turn left onto Beach Road.
-Cross Old Post Road.
-Museum entrance is on your right.
+Continue straight at the stop sign.
+Museum entrance is on your right, just after the next stop sign.

 By I-95 North: Exit 22, at the end of the ramp, turn right.
 Go under railroad tracks to stop light at intersection with Post Road.
 Go straight across intersection; turns into Beach Road.
-Cross Old Post Road.
-Museum entrance is on your right.
+Continue straight at the stop sign.
+Museum entrance is on your right, just after the next stop sign.

 By Merritt/Hutchinson Parkway (North or South): Take Exit 44 onto Black Rock Turnpike, follow “Fairfield” signs.
 Watch for Route 135 signs, and take right onto Rte 135.
 Follow past Fairfield University, under I-95 and the railroad tracks to the stoplight at the intersection with Post Road.
 Turn right, go one block to traffic light; turn left onto Beach Road.
-Cross Old Post Road.
-Museum entrance is on your right.
+Continue straight at the stop sign.
+Museum entrance is on your right, just after the next stop sign.

 By Route 25 or Route 8 Southbound: Take Route 8/25 Connector south to Bridgeport to I-95 South.
 Follow above directions I-95 South.